Bill Bleil

-Bill Bleil (born February 23, 1959) is an American football coach and former player who is currently the offensive line coach for the Stephen F. Austin Lumberjacks of the Western Athletic Conference (WAC).
-He played college football at Northwestern and has also coached the New Mexico Highlands Cowboys, Dana Vikings, Eastern New Mexico Greyhounds, Northwestern Red Raiders, Pacific Tigers, Western Carolina Catamounts, South Dakota Coyotes, Northern Illinois Huskies, Pittsburgh Panthers, Akron Zips, Iowa State Cyclones, Rhode Island Rams, Missouri Southern Lions, Lamar Cardinals, and Mary Hardin–Baylor Crusaders.
+Bill Bleil (born February 23, 1959) is an American college football coach and former player.
+He is the offensive line coach for the Pittsburg State University, a position he has held since 2024.
+He played college football at Northwestern (IA) and has also coached the New Mexico Highlands, Dana, Eastern New Mexico, Northwestern University, Pacific (CA), Western Carolina, South Dakota, Northern Illinois, Pittsburgh, Akron, Iowa State, Rhode Island, Missouri Southern, Lamar, Mary Hardin–Baylor, and Stephen F. Austin.

 Early life and education

-Bill Bleil was born on February 23, 1959, in Remsen, Iowa, and grew up there on his father's farm.
+Bleil was born on February 23, 1959, in Remsen, Iowa, and grew up there on his father's farm.
 He attended Remsen-Union High School, where he was an all-star at the tailback and defensive back positions.
 He played college football at Northwestern College from 1977 to 1980, earning two NAIA all-district honors while playing linebacker.
 He graduated in 1981 with a Bachelor of Arts degree in physical education.
 He earned a master's degree from New Mexico Highlands University in 1982.

 Coaching career

 From 1981 to 1982, Bleil served as a graduate assistant and part-time volunteer at New Mexico Highlands University.
 He was named a full-time assistant in 1983, serving as defensive coordinator.
 For a single season in 1984, Bleil was the defensive coordinator of the Dana Vikings in Iowa.

 Bleil was named offensive line coach at Eastern New Mexico University in 1985, serving three seasons in that position before being promoted to offensive coordinator in 1988.
 He left the school following the 1989 season.
 Eastern New Mexico ranked top 25 in the NCAA Division II in four of his five seasons with the school.

-In 1990, Bleil was named offensive line coach at his alma mater of Northwestern College, where he served two seasons.
+In 1990, Bleil was named offensive line coach at Northwestern University, where he served two seasons.

 Bleil was named offensive line coach of Division I Pacific University in 1992, serving in that position for one year before being promoted to offensive coordinator in 1993.

 In 1996, after Pacific discontinued their football program, Bleil was named offensive coordinator as well as offensive line coach at Western Carolina University.
 He was promoted to head coach following the firing of Steve Hodgin, who had hired Bleil one year earlier.
 In his head coaching debut, Western Carolina lost to Liberty in the season opener.
 After a 3–8 record that year, Bleil rebounded in 1998 with a 6–5 mark, the first winning season for the school since 1994.

 Despite high expectations, Bleil's 1999 Western Carolina team finished with just three wins after being heavily injured.
 The school compiled a 4–7 record in 2000.
 He led them to a 7–4 record in 2001, being named conference coach of the year, but was fired by the school, leading to the outrage of many of the team's fans.